Eklipsorz/CAGMA/readme.md

 # CAGMA

-Under CAGMA, a critical memory amount is calculated for each VM periodically and at the time a swapping event is occurred or virtual memory is enabled.
+Under CAGMA, a critical memory amount (CMA) is calculated for each VM periodically and at the time a swapping event is occurred or virtual memory is enabled.
 The allocated memory of each VM is then adjusted according to its critical memory amount so that the number of I/O requests generated for virtual memory could be reduced greatly and the performance degradation could be prevented.
+The allocation periodically calculates CMA for each VM, determines which VM needs more memory and doesn't need more with CMA and finally adjust their memory amount according to CMA.

-For development for CAGMA, there are
+For implementation for CAGMA, there are 3 following targets:

-## 1. Build a monitor with xenstore and self-made daemon to periodically obtain the necessary information in VM and use balloon driver to allocate some memory to some VMs according to that.
+##

 # The benchmark tools